quicwg/multipath/draft-ietf-quic-multipath.md

-Longer delays would diminish the probability that packets will be lost if they arrive after their decryption key has been discarded, but keeping old keys available for longer delays reduce the security of the protocol.
+Longer delays would diminish the probability that packets will be lost if they arrive after their decryption key has been discarded, but keeping old keys available for longer delays reduces the security of the protocol.
 Very few packets are expected to arrive after the delay of 3 RTO, and discarding those packets will have limited impact on performance.